MEET OUR LEADERSHIP GROUP

 Peter has a strong interest in issues around labour market inequality, including in-work poverty and low pay, and civic and community activism.

-Andy currently chairs the Scottish Government Fair Work in Social Care Implementation Group, where he utilises a decade of experience in the social care sector to furthering the Fair Work agenda in Scotland.
+Andy chairs the Scottish Government Fair Work in Social Care Implementation Group, where he utilises a decade of experience in the social care sector to furthering the Fair Work agenda in Scotland’s social care sector.

 Danny works for UNISON Scotland and Govan Law Centre.
 He also runs projects in sub-Saharan Africa. and has trained and supported women to stand for election in Malawi and Addis Ababa.